 Michael has worked extensively in both the design and film industries, holding a Master in Architecture from the University of Texas at Austin.

-In addition to his work with PUP, Michael works as a production designer, most recently for the feature film 'Blue Potato', SXSW-bound 'The Bounceback', and Sundance featured 'Computer Chess.
+In addition to his work with PUP, Michael works as a production designer, most recently for the Toronto-premiering feature film 'Beneath the Harvest Sky', SXSW's 'The Bounceback', and Sundance featured 'Computer Chess.

 Additional work can be viewed here.